ThiagoSchetini/datalake-manager/README.md

 ### how to config:
 Open src/main/resources/core.properties

-Put a valid hadoop configuration directory:
+Change to a valid hadoop configuration directory:

 `hadoop.conf.dir=/your/hadoop/env/config`

-Put your OS username:
+Change with your OS username:

 `hiveserver2.url=jdbc:hive2://localhost:10000/;user=username`

 ### how to run:
 From the root folder, run:

 `sh execute.sh`

 ### Tuning JVM for production: